 How to Get a Reasonable Price For Your Artwork

-1. Comprehensively Research Your Work
+Comprehensively Research Your Work

-We currently exist in a profoundly interconnected world, where knowledge and ideas about art, can be obtained and accessed immediately, by anyone wishing to research it.
+We currently exist in a profoundly interconnected world where knowledge and ideas about art can be obtained and accessed immediately by anyone wishing to research it.

 Undoubtedly, your artwork of art has influences in other artwork, art movements, and the artists that went before it.

-2. Evidence How You Price Your Artwork
+Evidence of How You Price Your Artwork

 In simple terms, all you need to do is to go onto the internet and look for artists who produce artwork similar to yours in style or medium.
-Next, try to get an idea of what price to charge to your artwork.
+Next, try to get an idea of what price to charge for your artwork.

 - Does Their Style of Work Match Yours?